How to Become a Doctor: Real Steps, Real Talk, and Premed Advice You Actually Need

 - Plan to study 300–500 hours minimum.

-- Use full-length practice exams—timed and brutal.
-Learn how to prace yoursefl.
-Any questions left unanswered is 100% wrong.
-Any question you answer has a 25% chance of being right.
-Make sure you answer every question.
+- Use full-length practice exams — timed and unforgiving.
+Learn how to pace yourself.
+Any question left unanswered is 100% wrong.
+Any question you answer has at least a 25% chance of being right.
+Answer every question.

 - Treat your mental game like your physical game.
 Sleep.
 Eat.
 Move.